 Summer: Vegetation is in full bloom, colourful Alaska Lupin flowers and wildflowers can be seen in many places around Iceland.
 Long days and short nights, with 24 hours of daylight in north Iceland.
 High-season for tourism.

-Heading for Skaftafell via Mýrdalssandur and Skaftáreldahraun lava field, Fjaðrárgljúfur gorge and Kirkjubæjarklaustur.
-The great mountain Lómagnúpur and the vast stretch of sand and gravel, Skeiðarársandur, arriving to Skaftafell where we take a 45 minutes long hike to Svartifoss waterfall.
+Day three Heading for Skaftafell via Mýrdalssandur and Skaftáreldahraun lava field, Fjaðrárgljúfur gorge and Kirkjubæjarklaustur.
+The great mountain Lómagnúpur and the vast stretch of sand and gravel, Skeiðarársandur, arriving to Skaftafell where we take a 45 minutes long hike to Svartifoss waterfall if conditions are good.
 Staying in the Skaftafell or Glacier lagoon area.

-Traveling onwards up to Egilsstaðir and into North Iceland, heading for the Lake Mývatn with geothermal area at Námafjall and Krafla and the great waterfalls Dettifoss and Selfoss.
-Staying two nights at Fosshóll guesthouse at the edge of Goðafoss waterfall.
+Day five Traveling onwards up to Egilsstaðir and into North Iceland, heading for the Lake Mývatn with geothermal area at Námafjall and Krafla and the great waterfalls Dettifoss and Selfoss.
+Staying two nights in the Mývatn area close to the Goðafoss waterfall.

-On the last day of the tour we drive from Snæfellsnes into Borgarfjörður and Húsafell with one of the most beautiful waterfalls in Iceland, Hraunfossar and Barnafoss.
-Also visiting a great location in the start of the West Iceland highlands if it is open, before heading back to Borgarnes, a village by the ring road.
+Day ten On the last day of the tour we drive from Snæfellsnes into Borgarfjörður and Húsafell with one of the most beautiful waterfalls in Iceland, Hraunfossar and Barnafoss.
+Also visiting a great location at the edge of the West Iceland highlands before heading back to Borgarnes, a village by the ring road.
 On the way from Borgarfjörður we pass through Hvalfjörður, Iceland’s longest fjord.
 Returning to Reykjavik for the night.